benswift/benswift.github.io/_posts/2021-03-18-anzsrc-for-codes-2020-edition.md

 here for your browsing pleasure.[^hosting]

 [^hosting]:
-    hopefully this is ok---the real data is © ABS and you should always go there for the canonical version
+    Hopefully this is ok---the real data is © ABS and you should always go there for the canonical version.
+ABS people, if I've done something naughty with this publicly-available data then please let me know and I'll make it right.

 ## 2020 ANZRC Field of Research (FoR) Codes